LongLong10203/IUPAC-master/README.md

 1. Click in the [link](https://iupac-master.xagentx.link).
 2. Enter your name, the website will automatically log you in by [cookies](https://en.wikipedia.org/wiki/HTTP_cookie).
 3. Click the `NEW GAME` button.
 4. A random organic compound will be generated.
 Enter the IUPAC name of the compound.
+Submit by pressing `Enter`.
 5. Click `Next` to continue.
 If you get it right, your score will be increased.
 If you get it wrong, you will be redirected to the result page.
 6. Compete with your friends and see who can get the highest score!